 Name an advantage of directory in coherent non-LLC vs. coherent LLC.
+More space in LLC, since it doesn't have to contain multiple copies of blocks.

 Basic DSM Cache Coherence

 [§10.3] Let us start off by considering a full bit-vector approach.